 The first thing that stands out is the control we have over the notifications on the phone, which is void.
 You can only see it or discard it from the phone.
 And in the same way, it doesn't allow you to start new messages or conversations.
 So the smart clock gets less smart when paired with an iPhone.

 The battery life is drastically reduced.
 If paired with my Nexus 6p it is able to go beyond the 2 days duration (including training), when it is the iPhone 6 that is connected to the clock it costs to reach the day of duration.
 This is what the Apple operating system allows, which also favors your Apple Watch over any competing model.

 And when the watch is away from the phone, it doesn't allow you to use the WiFi connection either.
 With Android, you can move to another location in your home or workplace and still stay connected to your phone, even if you're not in range of Bluetooth, as long as you stay on the same wireless network.

-Another important point that iOS doesn't support is the impossibility of installing applications - you'll only get what's included in the clock.
-And don't think "I can install an application from a friend's phone and then use it.
-No, because to pair the clock with another phone you have to do a complete wipe, so it's impossible to jump around from one phone to another.
-And in addition to not being able to install applications, you can't transfer music to the clock either.
+Another important point that the compatibility with iOS lacks is the impossibility to install apps, you will only have what is included with the watch.
+And don't think "I can install an app from a friend's phone and then use it".
+No, because to pair the watch with another phone you have to do a full wipe, so it's impossible to jump from one phone to another.
+And in addition to not poder installing apps, you can't transfer music to the watch either.

 This should all change with the arrival of Android Wear 2.0 on the clock, but the update is still in development and Google has not yet clarified, specifically, what the compatibility improvements with iOS will be.
 It will allow the installation of applications directly from the clock using the WiFi connection (without needing the phone to do so), but this is the only thing that is clear.
 We still don't know if it will solve any of the other present and previously mentioned problems.